pdoehle/swc-notes/ecology_r_man_vis.md

 ggsave("combo_plot.png", combo_plot, width = 10, dpi = 300)
 ```

-## SQL Datbase and R
+## SQL Database and R
 - When a dataset grows to large to fit into working memory, it may be time to use a database.

 - R can connect to a database and retrieve only the parts you need for analysis.

-- R can connect to a publically available database, so you don't need to download the whole thing.
+- R can connect to a publicly available database, so you don't need to download the whole thing.

 - For this section, we will use the libraries `dplyr` and `dbplyr`.

-- We have already been using `dplyr` to maninpulate our data.
+- We have already been using `dplyr` to manipulate our data.
 It has excellent tools for querying databases and manipulating the data, but it cannot modify a database.
 We use other libraries for that.

 - Make sure packages are installed and start with a fresh copy of the data.